 You also won't have to pay council tax for up to six months if the property is empty and substantially unfurnished.
 However, you are allowed to live in the property for up to six weeks during this time.

 Alternatively, you can avoid paying council tax if only students live in the home, or if all the inhabitants are under the age of 18.
-You can see the full list of exemptions here.
+To find out more, check out your local council's website.

 Council tax benefit